History of Ras Al Khaimah: The Dutch Era

-There was a shift in the balance of power in the Arabian Gulf, when the combined Dutch and English fleet engaged with the Portuguese in the Strait of Hormuz in 1625.
+There was a shift in the balance of power in the Arabian Gulf, when the combined Dutch and English fleet engaged with the Portuguese in the Battle off Strait of Hormuz in 1625.
 Although the battle was inconclusive, it marked the end of the Portuguese era of naval dominance.
 From that time on, the Dutch East India Company and the English East India Company – both joint stock companies –competed for influence in the Arabian Gulf, which led to conflict between the two countries and the emergence of the Dutch as masters of the sea.

 The Dutch came to the Arabian Gulf to trade, and relied on force to procure lucrative trade agreements with various rulers.
 They issued naval trade licenses, taxed passing vessels, and controlled commercial assets coming in and out of the Arabian Gulf, all of which put them in contact with the rulers of Ras Al Khaimah.

 Although little is known about who those rulers were, the power and influence of the Qawasim gradually increased.
 The emirate’s earliest known leader, Sheikh Rahma bin Matar Al Qasimi, was described by the Dutch as the ‘Emir of Julfar’ and as one of the richest and most influential of Arab merchants in the early eighteenth century.

 The primary source of information relating to the emirate from this time comes from Baron Tiddo Frederik van Kniphausen, the Dutch East India Company’s agent on the island of Kharg.
 He described the town as having 400 well-armed men and around sixty large vessels that were capable of travelling as far as Mocha in Yemen.
 He also provided the earliest known description of the coastal town of Jazirat al-Hamra, which he described as being inhabited by the Za’ab tribe and engaged in pearling.

 By the time of Kniphausen’s visit, however, the Dutch were already in decline.
 By the 1750s, they had lost most of their holdings in the Indian Ocean and their factories in the region were eventually closed due to increased competition from the British.
 The Dutch continued to operate from Kharg until 1766, when Arab resistance, led by Mir Muhanna, resulted in Dutch defeat and the liberation of the island.

 However, the Qawasim, in contrast, were gaining power during this time.